Picked up this bottle at Casanova's, mostly for the cool name: DogZilla. Laughing Dog from Idaho is new to me as well, so an easy one to take home.

 On our last trip to visit my nephew, our plan for the night was to spend the evening at JL Beers to watch the Gophers/UND hockey game because the beer list is clearly the best in Grand Forks.
 Since it's a burger joint without vegetarian options, we had dinner at The Blue Moose instead so we could spend more beer time at JL.The beer stop started off well.
 It's a small, narrow bar that's dimly lit, but we were seated quickly at a table opposite of the bar.
 Actually, all tables are opposite of the bar because of the long, narrow design of the building.

-as it looks on the outside, but comfortable
+JL Beers from front--as narrow inside as it looks on the outside, but comfortable and cozy when you get a table. |

 As for the beer, the range of beers is worth the trip, and each beer we drank was well served in an appropriate glass for the style.
 Nothing to complain about for the beer.
 Since we're vegetarians, we didn't try a burger but my nephew reports that they are quite good and have a good reputation.
 I also asked about serving a veggie burger option like Fitger's, Town Hall or Whistle Binkies; however, all of their burgers are never frozen and cooked with an "automatic top-side cooker that is setup and designed for our hamburger patties thickness."
 A frozen veggie burger is a square peg that doesn't fit into their one size fits all approach.
 Before the water issue when getting our initial beers, I also got the vibe that sitting and drinking on a Saturday night was not appreciated unless we were going to eat, drink and get out of the way for the next customers.
-While I will readily admit and applaud their dedication to craft brew, JL Beers is a one trick pony with limited appeal for me
+While I will readily admit and applaud their dedication to craft brew, JL Beers is a one trick pony with limited appeal for me.

 Sunday, February 19, 2012